daedalus/MyOEIS/README.md

 97. [A380294](https://oeis.org/A380294) [SeqDB](https://sequencedb.net/s/A380294) The Golomb-Rice encoding of n, with M = A070939(A070939(n)).

 98. [A380145](https://oeis.org/A380145) [SeqDB](https://sequencedb.net/s/A380145) The binary expansion of a(n) is an initial 1 bit then tracks where the swaps occur in the exchange sort algorithm sorting the binary expansion of n into decreasing order.

+99. [A380790](https://oeis.org/A380790) [SeqDB](https://sequencedb.net/s/A380790) Length of the n-th Golomb ruler constructed by the Paul Erdős and Pál Turán formula.